October 9, 2024

 Amplify the collections on social media and your website, especially if they were co-created by influencers with smaller audiences.
 Drive sales by making content shoppable on the platforms where you promote it.

-As en example of turning an influencer marketing example into a strategy, Urban Barn, a furniture brand, inserts “Shop The Look” widgets at the bottom of webpages featuring influencer collaborations.
+Urban Barn, a furniture brand, inserts “Shop The Look” widgets at the bottom of web pages featuring influencer collaborations.
 The brand also makes images shoppable — a price tag symbol appears over furniture pieces in a single photo, and provides a pop-up with a link to product details when you click on the tag.

 Thrive in 2024 with influencer marketing campaigns

 Amid the chaos of 2023, brands have continued to sell, grow, and compete.
 That’s partly thanks to influencers’ help.
-Make the most of your marketing budget in 2024 by taking inspiration from these influencer marketing examples and the many invaluable lessons they’ve taught us.
+Make the most of your marketing budget in 2024 by taking inspiration from this list of our faves and the many invaluable lessons they’ve taught us.

 To get started, work with Influenster, Bazaarvoice’s global community of 7.5 million everyday shoppers who have built small but engaged audiences on social media.
 These shoppers provide authentic reviews, create FOMO for your events, and amplify your brand message to help you reach your ideal consumers.
 Learn more about this unique end-to-end influencer marketing platform here.